 - We prefer if possible to accompany all applicants over the property.

 - Erecting a board for a limited period of time is highly recommended.
 We will advise the right time to take the board down, once we feel it has done its job.
 Most agents want the board to stay up as long as possible however, there comes a time when this positive can become a negative and the correct advice should be given.

 - Details ideally, should be simple readable text, have excellent photos, a floor plan, location map and an EPC.
-We produce our own in house particulars however, we have also negotiated with a Marketing Company a special package which includes a professional photographer.
-Further details upon request.

 - Once the property has been placed on our books, we will email and text details to our applicants immediately and where possible, follow up with a call asap.